Donald Trump raises fears in latest coronavirus test admission - NZ Herald

 Siegel asked Trump where he thought he contracted the virus following a week of travel around the country.

-Earlier Friday, Dr Anthony Fauci, the head of the government's coronavirus task force called the Rose Garden confirmation of Amy Coney Barrett as Trump's Supreme Court nominee a "super-spreader event."
+Earlier Friday, Dr Anthony Fauci, the head of the government's coronavirus task force called the Rose Garden confirmation of Amy Coney Barrett as Trump's Supreme Court nominee as a "super spreader event."

 "They had some big events at the White House.
 I'm not sure," the president said.